 Executive M.B.A.
 Program costs are determined by the University in the spring of each year.
-As of August 2005, the cost for the program is \$115,000 for the two years and includes all fees, books, study materials, meals on class days, tutors for selected courses, and lodging and meals for residencies.
+As of August 2008, the cost for the program is \$133,000 for the two years and includes all fees, books, study materials, meals on class days, tutors for selected courses, and lodging and meals for residencies.
 It does not include travel to and from the Global Study Tours.
-Payments include a \$2,000 non-refundable tuition deposit with the balance due in four semi-annual installments of \$28,250.
+Payments include a \$5,000 non-refundable tuition deposit due when you accept our offer of admission non-refundable tuition deposit with the balance due in four semi-annual installments of \$32,000.